 14.1 Expiry or termination of this Agreement shall not prejudice any other rights or remedies you or us may be entitled to, nor will it affect the accrued rights and liabilities of either of us, nor the coming into or continuance in force, of any provision of this Agreement which is intended (explicitly or implicitly) to come into or continue in force, on or after such expiry or termination.

 14.2 Upon expiry or termination of this Agreement:

-14.2.1 you shall pay any Charges that have been invoiced up to (and including) the expiry or termination date but not paid for;
+14.2.1 you shall pay any Charges and/or cancellation fee that has been invoiced or incurred up to (and including) the expiry or termination date but not paid for;

 14.2.2 we will return to you, or destroy your Exhibits and/or other property that you have not collected at the end of the Exhibition.
 You shall be liable for any costs and expenses incurred and/or our Group Companies by us in returning or destroying such Exhibits and other property; and

 14.2.3 you shall immediately cease to be our licensee as set out in clause 2.